michaelg-01/market-maker/README.md

 ## Trading Logic

 The system operates using a maker-taker hedging strategy:
-*   **Making Wide on Primary:** The engine calculates a fair value midpoint and places wide, resting passive limit orders (post-only) on the primary exchange (Binance)[cite: 6, 7].
+*   **Making Wide on Primary:** The engine calculates a fair value midpoint and places wide, resting passive limit orders (post-only) on the primary exchange (Binance).
 These quotes are dynamically widened during periods of high volatility to manage risk.
-*   **Opposing Hedge on Fill:** When a resting quote is hit (filled) on Binance, the system immediately dispatches an opposing market order to one of the sidecar exchanges (Aster or Lighter) to hedge the position[cite: 1, 4, 6].
-For example, if a BUY order fills on Binance, a corresponding SELL hedge is queued[cite: 6].
+*   **Opposing Hedge on Fill:** When a resting quote is hit (filled) on Binance, the system immediately dispatches an opposing market order to one of the sidecar exchanges (Aster or Lighter) to hedge the position.
+For example, if a BUY order fills on Binance, a corresponding SELL hedge is queued.
 *   **Dust Accumulation:** Small partial fills are accumulated in a queue[cite: 6].
-The sidecar is only triggered to fire the market order once the queued volume reaches a minimum threshold (`MIN_HEDGE_QTY`)[cite: 6].
+The sidecar is only triggered to fire the market order once the queued volume reaches a minimum threshold (`MIN_HEDGE_QTY`).
-*   **NOTE:** Cross-venue hedging must be explicitly activated by setting `HEDGING_ENABLED = true` in the core[cite: 6].
+*   **NOTE:** Cross-venue hedging must be explicitly activated by setting `HEDGING_ENABLED = true` in the core.
 ## Setup & Build Instructions

 ### 1. Build the Rust Core